What Type of Floors Can Epoxy Coating Be Applied To?

 If the concrete is rough and uneven it will not bind to the epoxy, which causes immediate failures in the flooring system such as bubbles and pinholes.
 When epoxy is applied on rough and uneven concrete it takes a lot of material for the surface to become even.
 In the long term this will cause the epoxy to chip and come up in chunks.

-Depending on your concrete placement, whether it is slab-on-grade or an elevated slab, you may also need a vapor barrier to prevent hydrostatic pressure problems (to learn more about hydrostatic pressure check out our blog post).
+Depending on your concrete placement, whether it is slab-on-grade or an elevated slab, you may also need a vapor barrier to prevent hydrostatic pressure problems.

 The age of the concrete will also be a major factor to consider as fresh or “green” concrete, less than 30 days old, will need a primer prior to installation.

-No matter the age of the concrete, the flooring installation expert will want to check the moisture and strength of the concrete (to learn more about concrete testing methods check out our blog post).
+No matter the age of the concrete, the flooring installation expert will want to check the moisture and strength of the concrete.

 What Flooring Is Not Compatible With Epoxy?

-Sometimes flooring experts will try and apply epoxy onto wood floors.
+Sometimes flooring experts will try and apply an epoxy resin floor onto wood floors.
 At first it will look great however, that will not last long.
 Wood is a flexible material that has a tendency to expand and contract with differences in temperature and humidity.

 Epoxy cannot contract and expand with the wood so it splits and cracks very quickly.
 If your facility has a wood floor it is highly recommended that you either replace it with concrete or you use an elastomer as a base coat to increase the floor’s expansion coefficient.